-Josh Duggar Uses Daughter To Get On Family Facebook As Divorce Rumors And Molestation Accusations Rage On
+Josh Duggar Uses Daughter To Get On Family Facebook As Divorce Rumor And Molestation Accusations Rage On News

 Many of Jill & Jessa: Counting On fans are glad to see her back on Facebook.

-“Beautiful little girl,” a follower named Marie Logan wrote in the comments section of the picture.
+“Beautiful little girl,” a follower called Marie Logan wrote in the comment section of the picture.
 “Your family from Josh through to your youngest is a great inspiration to me and my family.
 We love you all in the Lord Jesus Christ and, although we are sad to see your heartaches, we are thrilled and blessed to watch you stand your ground for Jesus Christ in the world today.”

-In fact, Meredith was one of the last posts made on Josh’s public Twitter account.
-To have her back in the public eye shows that he is picking things up where he left off.
+In fact, Meredith was one of the last post made on Josh’s public Twitter account.
+So to have her back in the public’s eye shows that he is picking things up where he left off.

 Meredith Grace is 1 month old today, we are so grateful for our 4th little blessing! pic.twitter.com/uCwvdGyaOW